vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### In scope

 - How and where pipelines are defined.
-- How Vector reads pipelines and what the limitations of pipelines are.
+- How Vector loads pipelines
+- Fundamental limitations of pipelines.
 - How pipelines are monitored.

 ### Out of scope